cfpb/CFPBot/README.md

 ## Contributing

 **IMPORTANT:** All git commits to this repo should have messages consisting of a single [emoji code](http://www.emoji-cheat-sheet.com/).
 Please select an emoji that is most applicable to the edits you have made to the codebase.
 PRs that fail to comply with this request will be rejected.

-Please read our general [contributing guidelines](CONTRIBUTING.md).
+Please read our [contributing guidelines](CONTRIBUTING.md) to learn how to add functionality to CFPBot.

 ## Open source licensing info

 1. [TERMS](TERMS.md)
 2. [LICENSE](LICENSE)
 3. [CFPB Source Code Policy](https://github.com/cfpb/source-code-policy/)